Skip to main contentArrow Right

 CIAM vs. Identity and Access Management (IAM)

-• Verifying identities against stored credentials
+• Verifying identities: Matching user credentials against stored records.

 CIAM